 A Guide To Building Equity

-Potential home buyers should know that real estate is one of the most popular forms of investment that everyday investors can own.
-That’s because a house can hold and accrue significant value over time – and even grow in value exponentially as consumer demand grows and real estate markets gain popularity.
+Potential new home buyers should know that real estate is one of the most popular forms of investment.
+That’s because a house can hold value over time – and even grow in value significantly as consumer demand grows and real estate markets gain popularity.

-For example: Say Taylor, a 25-year-old woman, buys a first home in Miami for $200,000.
-Five years later, following growing home buyer interest in moving to areas of the country that provide better quality of life (and sunny beaches), her home might rise in value to reach $250,000.
+For example: Say Taylor, 25, buys a first home in Miami for $200,000.
+Five years later, following growing home buyer interest in moving to areas of the country that provide better quality of life (and sunny beaches), their home might rise in value to reach $250,000.

-Bearing this in mind, it’s financially beneficial to stay in a home for a sizable period of time as it helps you build equity.
+Bearing this in mind, it’s financially beneficial to stay in a home long enough to build equity.
 (Defined as the amount of your home that you own – or the difference between what your home is worth and what you owe your lender.)

 After all, fixed-rate mortgages are designed to operate around a series of pre-scheduled payments that include amounts that go toward paying off both the principal loan amount (what you owe on a home) and interest (fees you pay your lender).
 These mortgage payments become less of a burden as your income increases over time, and more of the funds paid go toward building home equity as you increasingly pay off the principal balance of your loan.

-As a point of reference, it may be helpful to note that first-time home buyers tend to stay in their homes for about 11 years.
-Homeowners who’ve owned a house previously tend to reside in their property for closer to 15 years.
+As a point of reference, first-time home buyers tend to stay in their homes for about 11 years.
+Homeowners who’ve owned a house previously keep their property for closer to 15 years, on average.